-All graduate courses (and only graduate courses may be counted toward your degree) are numbered as specific 5000-, 6000-level courses.
-By UL System by-laws, you are required to take at least half of your coursework in 6000-level courses.
-[The requirement for those who entered the program before Fall 2012 is that they must take at least eighteen hours of 6000-level coursework.]
-To be sure, the Department encourages you to take as many 6000-level courses as possible.
+All graduate courses (and only graduate courses may be counted toward your degree) are numbered as specific 5000-, 6000-, or 7000-level courses.
+By governing by-laws, you are required to take at least half of your coursework in 6000-level courses or above.

-You must maintain a 3.0 GPA in your coursework in order to remain in good standing in the program; you must have at least a 3.0 GPA in order to graduate.
+You must maintain a 3.0 GPA in your coursework in order to remain in good standing in the program; you must also have at least a 3.0 GPA in order to graduate.
 According to Graduate School guidelines, no more than six semester hours of credit with a grade of C may be applied to a Master's degree.

-Every MA student must take a set of four core courses:
+Every MA student must take a set of five core courses: